StefonMiller/Auto-Bootable-USB/README.md

-# Auto-macOS-Installers
+# Auto-Bootable-USB
-Automatically formats, partitions, and installs bootable macOS installers to a single USB drive
+Automatically formats, partitions, and installs bootable macOS/Linux installers for a given USB

 ## Making macOS drives
 Before doing anything, please ensure you have the macOS installers downloaded and in the directory Applications/macOS Installers.